Diyi2020/Diyi2020.github.io/_pages/about.md

 4. DFT for Twisted Bilayer Graphene(Gradually move forward from the beginning of sharp learning curve)

-Besides applied math, I also have some semi/non-professional interests in Karaoke, Tennis, analytical number theory and analysis.

 Programming language: Python, Matlab, Julia, C++, Fortran

 Package/Software: Pytorch, Qiskit, Siesta